FedeDP/Clight/README.md

 ## Runtime deps:
 * shared objects from build libraries
-* xhost (needed only if using gamma support)

 ## How to run it
-A systemd user unit is shipped.
-Just run "systemctl --now --user enable clight.service".
-Systemd unit requires a display manager to be running, as it binds on display-manager.service to be sure it is started after X.
-**If you happen to not use a display manager, just add "systemctl --user start clight.service" to your DE autostart configuration/your autostart script.**
+Even if a systemd user unit is shipped, proper way to start clight is to put into your DE session autostart manager/X autostart script:

-Please note that if you are not willing to use gamma support, you can edit the systemd user service and comment "ExecStartPre=" line.
-See [archwiki](https://wiki.archlinux.org/index.php/systemd#Drop-in_files) for more informations.
+    $ systemctl --user start clight.service

+**This is needed to assure that X is running when clight gets started**.
+On systemd there is no proper way of knowing whether X has been started or not.
+Simply enabling the unit would probably cause clight to auto-disabling gamma support as no running X server would be found.
+Note that is better to use that command to start the user service instead of just using "clight", because the service kicks in clightd dependency.
+Moreover, it will make clight restart if any issue happens.

 ## Current features:
 * very lightweight